kernelorg-mirror/docs_docsko_korg/source/access.rst

 If you sent in your FIDO2 ssh key
 ---------------------------------
+See :doc:`fido2` for detailed information on setting up FIDO2 keys.

 You should just need the following in your .ssh/config::

     Host gitolite.kernel.org